bitzec/bitzec/README.md

 ####  :ledger: Deprecation Policy

-This release is considered deprecated 16 weeks after the release day.
+This release is considered deprecated some weeks after the release day.
 There is an automatic deprecation shutdown feature which will halt the node some time after this 16 week time period.
 The automatic feature is based on block height.